[Updated: April 09, 2021]

 Q: Where can I find phone numbers for court services?

 A: Please click here for additional contact information for Multnomah County Circuit Court.

 Q: Is the courthouse being cleaned more frequently?

 A: Yes.
-With an overall reduction in the number of visitors and employees in the courthouse and also the District Attorney’s Office, cleaning and sanitation services have been increased.
-As a reminder, members of the community are reminded to wash their hands frequently for at least 20 seconds using soap and water.
-If soap and water is not available, liquid hand sanitizer is recommended.
+With an overall reduction in the number of visitors and employees in the courthouse and also the District Attorney’s Office, cleaning and sanitation services have been increased in response to COVID-19.
+Hand sanitizing stations are located in the courthouse and in the District Attorney’s Office.
+Masks are also required upon entry to the courthouse.